 An easy way to consume fenugreek is using fenugreek powder instead of fenugreek seeds.

-Here are few other examples of how you can use fenugreek seeds for cooking:
+Here are few other examples of fenugreek uses in food:

 - Add whole fenugreek seeds to warm oil and allow it to splutter no more than 5-10 seconds.
 This cooking method is called tempering the spices.
 Learn how to temper your spices here.
 Add your chosen vegetables and other spices and continue to cook as per the recipe.

-- Lightly dry roast fenugreek seeds on low heat until it turns light brown in colour, crush or make fenugreek powder and add to roast vegetables, soups or salads.
+- Dry roast fenugreek seeds lightly on low heat until it turns light brown in colour, crush or make fenugreek powder and add to roast vegetables, soups or salads.

 - Spice up your curries, soup and broth by adding fenugreek seeds or fenugreek powder to boiling broth.

-- Make spice blends or spice rubs by combining fenugreek seeds or powder with other spices such as cumin seeds, coriander seeds, bay leaves etc.
+- Make spice blends or spice rubs by combining the seeds or powder with other spices such as cumin seeds, coriander seeds, bay leaves etc.